 Children share protected universal human rights with all other persons but, in addition, because of their dependence, vulnerability and developmental needs, they also have certain additional rights.
-This information sheet outlines the legal foundations for the protection of refugee and displaced children, taking as its starting point the State's primary responsibility for protecting the rights of all persons within its territory.
-The protection of refugee and displaced children has its roots in international human rights, refugee and humanitarian law.

 These sources provide the framework for a set of basic minimum standards for children; a legal framework which can assist those who work on behalf of refugee and displaced children.

-Care must be taken to ensure that the special needs and rights of refugee children and adolescents are perceived, understood and attended to by those who seek to protect and assist them.
+Care must be taken to ensure that the special needs and rights of refugee children and adolescents are perceived, understood and attended to by those who seek to protectand assist them.

-Key Concepts
+Key concepts

-- 1. The legal basis for prioritised action on behalf of children, is well established in international law. - 2.
-The Convention on the Rights of the Child (CRC) provides a comprehensive code of rights which offers the highest standards of protection and assistance for children of any international instrument. - 3.
-The issue of legal status of children is particularly important and has very important implications for ensuring birth registration. - 4.
-As a matter of principle, children should not be detained and there are a number of special measures to protect children from unlawful or arbitrary detention. - 5.
-Refugee and displaced children are particularly at risk from many different types of abuse and exploitation, including child labour and sexual exploitation.
-Their rights to protection are established through the CRC and other international instruments. - 6.
-The maintenance of family unity and the reunification of families has been established as a priority in international law. - 7.
-Education is recognised as a universal human right, which is established through a wide range of international and regional instruments.
+- The legal basis for prioritised action on behalf of children, is well established in international law. - The UNCRC provides a comprehensive code of rights which offers the highest standards of protection and assistance for children of any international instrument. - The issue of legal status of children is particularly important and has very important implications for ensuring birth registration. - As a matter of principle, children should not be detained and there are a number of special measures to protect children from unlawful or arbitrary detention. - Refugee and displaced children are particularly at risk from many different types of abuse and exploitation, including child labour and sexual exploitation.
+Their rights to protection are established through the UNCRC and other international instruments. - The maintenance of family unity and the reunification of families has been established as a priority in international law. - Education is recognised as a universal human right, which is established through a wide range of international and regional instruments. - The UNCRC establishes the right to the highest attainable standard of health for children.

-- 8. The CRC establishes the right to the highest attainable standard of health for children. - 9.
-The civil rights and freedoms established under the CRC apply equally to all children, who should be provided with opportunities to express their views in any matter affecting them and encouraged to participate in the activities of the community. - 10.
-The CRC and other instruments provide the right to specific protection for children in situations of armed conflict.
+- The civil rights and freedoms established under the UNCRC apply equally to all children, who should be provided with opportunities to express their views in any matter affecting them and encouraged to participate in the activities of the community. - The UNCRC and other instruments provide the right to specific protection for children in situations of armed conflict.

-The importance of the CRC and other instruments
+The importance of the UNCRC and other instruments

-All but three countries (Somalia, South Sudan and the USA) are parties to the Convention on the Rights of the Child (CRC).
+All but three countries (Somalia, South Sudan and the USA) are parties to the UNCRC.
 As such it can be treated as almost universally applicable.
-It is legally binding on every government, which is a party to it and applies to all children within the jurisdiction of each State, not only to those who are nationals of that state.
-Indeed, the principle of non-discrimination is stated strongly in Article 2(1) and certainly covers refugee and displaced children including adolescents.
+It is legally binding on every government, which is a party to it and applies to all children within legally binding on every government, which is a party to it and applies to all children within the jurisdiction of each State, not only to those who are nationals of that state.
+Indeed, the principle of non-discrimination is stated strongly in Article 2 (1) and certainly covers refugee and displaced children including adolescents.

-The CRC defines a "child" as everyone less than 18 years of age, unless, under the law applicable to the child, majority is attained earlier (Article 1).
+The UNCRC defines a 'child' as everyone less than 18 years of age, unless, under the law applicable to the child, majority is attained earlier (Article 1).
 For normal purposes this means that it can be applied to everyone up to 18, unless it is demonstrated that he or she is an adult under the applicable national law for all purposes or for this specific purpose.
-In any case, the "scheme" of the CRC suggests that this exception should be interpreted as an empowering one, in other words under-18s can claim the benefits of adulthood if granted by national law while still being able to claim the protection of the CRC.
+In any case, the 'scheme' of the UNCRC suggests that this exception should be interpreted as an empowering one, in other words under-18s can claim the benefits of adulthood if granted by national law while still being able to claim the protection of the UNCRC.